Integration

 Realtime Reporting

-Realtime reporting streams LoadStrike data to external backends during the run and again when the run finishes.
+Realtime reporting streams LoadStrike data to the customer portal or external backends during the run and again when the run finishes.

 Report Overview